comingofflais-com/LLM-Moderator-for-wpForo/README.md

 ## Premium (coming soon)
 **Premium**: Has an automatically updating premium version available for purchase that includes:
-   - **Essential "Moderator" usergroup members' control panel** short-code.
-Improved moderation control page for your human moderators to manage admin page actions such as view muted users, bulk actions to unmute users, view the triggering posts and approve or delete, search by username or ID.
+   - **Essential "Moderator" usergroup members' control panel** Improved moderation control page for your moderators to manage admin page actions such as view muted users, bulk actions to unmute users, view the triggering posts and approve or delete, search by username or ID.
-   - **Easy Prompt panel** to help you create llm prompts with organized structure, quickly, and with less effort
+   - **Easy Prompt panel** to help you create LLM prompts with organized structure, quickly, and with less effort
    - **Forum flood control and user post limit** to stop excessive user posting resulting in excessive AI use
    - **Premium Metrics** utilizing robust charts and graphs, up to 5 years retention since base plugin activation